denismollison/pref/README.md

 You can install the development version of stv from Github `r # install.packages("devtools") install_github("denismollison/stv")`

-Three examples are provided, drawn from real elections, hc12, p17 and j02.
-Two are from Scottish Council elections, one a very simple case and the second a more usual one.
-The third example is from a charity’s trustees election in which equal preferences were allowed.
-To run the first of these: `r # library(stv) hc12c=stv.count(hc12)`
+Five examples are provided, drawn from real elections, hc12, p17, nws17, yale and j02.
+Three are from Scottish Council elections, one a very simple case and the second a more usual one.
+The third example (nws17) is one where using the official counting method (stv.wig) no candidate achieves the fixed quota.
+The fourth, from a Yale faculty election, is an example with a large number of candidates (44 for 4 places).
+A simplified version, showing just the later stages of this election is provided as y12.

+The final example, j02, is from a charity’s trustees election in which equal preferences were allowed.

+To run the first of these: `r # library(stv) hc12c=stv(hc12)`

 This code produces a list of variables summarising the count and final outcome.
 With the default options `verbose=T' and`plot=T’ it also